godofgeeks23/multi-ssh-automate/README.md

 (Made with ❤️ by godofgeeks23)

-PS. primitives/ conatins the basic script to connect to a single server via SSH
+PS. primitives/ conatins the basic scripts to connect to a single server via SSH